 The obligations of the Parties are based to a large extent on the principles contained in the IAEA Safety Fundamentals document The Safety of Nuclear Installations.
 These obligations cover for instance, siting, design, construction, operation, the availability of adequate financial and human resources, the assessment and verification of safety, quality assurance and emergency preparedness.

 The Convention is an incentive instrument.
 It is not designed to ensure fulfillment of obligations by Parties through control and sanction, but is based on their common interest to achieve higher levels of safety.
 These levels are defined by international benchmarks developed and promoted through regular meetings of the Parties.
 The Convention obliges Parties to report on the implementation of their obligations for international peer review.
 This mechanism is the main element of the Convention.
 Under the Operational Safety Review Team (OSART) program dating from 1982 international teams of experts conduct in-depth reviews of operational safety performance at a nuclear power plant.
 They review emergency planning, safety culture, radiation protection, and other areas.
 OSART missions are on request from the government, and involve staff from regulators, in these respects differing from WANO peer reviews.
-The IAEA also has an Integrated Regulatory Review Service (IRRS) to similarly scrutinise the regulatory structures in particular countries, upon invitation from the government.
+Since 2006 the IAEA also has an Integrated Regulatory Review Service (IRRS) which leads peer review teams to similarly scrutinise the regulatory structures in particular countries, upon invitation from the government.

-In 1994 IAEA's International RBMK Safety Review Project brought together engineers and technicians from Russia, Ukraine, Lithuania and eight Western countries to focus on safety improvements for this type of reactor. (see also Chernobyl paper)
+In 1994 IAEA's International RBMK Safety Review Project brought together engineers and technicians from Russia, Ukraine, Lithuania and eight Western countries to focus on safety improvements for this type of reactor.
+(See also Chernobyl paper)

 The IAEA has similar programs for each model of Soviet-designed reactor.
 These initially identified design and operational weaknesses and prioritised safety improvements.
 Subsequent assistance is related to generic issues for each reactor type, plant-specific issues and training.